pjotrp/bioruby-table/README.md

 * Convert key-value (attributes) to RDF (nyi)
 * Convert table to JSON/YAML/XML (nyi)
 * Transpose matrix (nyi)
+* Convert a FASTA file to a table
 * etc. etc.

 and bio-table is pretty fast.
 To convert a 3Mb file of 18670 rows